-Academic programs offered through our Extended Campus Partners fall under the assessment and external accreditation processes of the School of Education.
-Additionally, a Letter of Agreement (LOA) between the partner and FSU exists for each academic program and regular standing meetings are held six or more times per year, allowing for further evaluation by the graduate chair and dean of the associated departments.
-Extended campus locations where only stand-alone professional development courses are offered have scheduled evaluative meetings once or twice per year depending on the number of course offerings.
+Academic programs offered through our Extended Campus Partners fall under the assessment and secondary accreditation processes of the School of Education.
+Additionally, a Letter of Agreement (LOA) between the partner and FSU exists for each academic program and regular standing meetings are held six or more times per year, allowing for further evaluation by the Graduate Chair and Dean of the associated departments.
+Extended campus locations where only standalone professional development courses are offered have scheduled evaluative meetings once or twice per year depending on the number of course offerings.